-DeepL shall provide an annual average of 97% availability for the API and the Web-Translator, subject to different agreements in the Service Specification or separate written agreements with the Customer.
-The agreed availability excludes planned maintenance work as well as service interruptions which are beyond DeepL’s control, including but not limited to short-term and undue increase in the number of API Requests by the Customer which requires an unplanned increase in system capacity.
+DeepL shall provide an annual average of 97% uptime availability for those Products that are subject to charges.
+The availability calculation excludes any downtime for planned maintenance work as well as service interruptions which are beyond DeepL’s control, including but not limited to short-term and undue increase in the number of translation Requests by Customer which requires an unplanned increase in system capacity.

 Subject to the exceptions in Section 4.1, availability shall be calculated as the number of hours the services of the API and the Web-Translator are functional, divided by the total number of hours within the respective calendar year.

 A contract regarding DeepL’s services under this Agreement can be concluded by providing an email address and a password and then entering a billing address and payment information.
 After that, a summary of the order will be displayed for review.
 If Customer, after having agreed to these Terms and Conditions and to the Service Specification, clicks on the button “Buy now” the contract is concluded when the subsequent page loads successfully and a subscription number is provided.

 DeepL reserves the right to reject Customer requests to conclude a contract.
 In this event, DeepL will display a respective message during the buying process, at latest when the Customer has clicked the button “Buy now”.
 In particular, DeepL rejects contracts with Customers providing machine translation services, including but not limited to Amazon.com, Inc., Microsoft Corporation, Google LLC, Alphabet Inc., Apple Inc., Facebook Inc., and their subsidiaries.

 Until clicking the button “Buy now” (or a comparable one), the Customer can change or abort the order at any time.

 DeepL shall provide its services immediately after conclusion of the contract.

 The contract can be concluded in English or German language.